shonferg/adv-gfx-proj/readme.md

 ## Claims

 ### SSAO
-I have implemented SSAO as described in the Crytek
+I have implemented the basic SSAO technique as described in the ShaderX7 article: Screen-Space Ambient Occlusion by Vladimer Kajalin.
+The implementation is located in [SSAOShaderProgram.ts](typescript/shaderPrograms/SSAOShaderProgram.ts) and [screen-ssao.frag](shaders/screen-ssao.frag).

 ### SSAO+
 I have implemented the SSAO+ variation on the screen space-ambient occlusion technique which focuses the samples in the hemisphere surrounding the view-space normal.
 Additionally, I have implemented normal mapping so that fine details can be seen in the AO, even though this detail does not exist in the mesh.
 The implementation is located in [SSAOPlusShaderProgram.ts](typescript/shaderPrograms/SSAOPlusShaderProgram.ts) and [screen-ssao+.frag](shaders/screen-ssao%2B.frag).